 Right to data portability

-Information, rectification and deletion
+Information, deletion and correction

 Right to restriction of processing

-If you have lodged an objection pursuant to Art.
-21 (1) GDPR, your interests and our interests will have to be weighed against each other.
-As long as it has not been determined whose interests prevail, you have the right to demand the restriction of the processing of your personal data.
+- If you have lodged an objection pursuant to Art.
+21 (1) GDPR, a balancing of your interests and ours must be carried out.
+As long as it has not yet been determined whose interests prevail, you have the right to demand the restriction of the processing of your personal data.

 Data exchange within the group of companies

 Data exchange within the group of companies to which we belong takes place exclusively within the EU/EEA and Switzerland as a country with an adequate level of protection pursuant to Art.
 45 (1) GDPR and serves only internal administrative purposes.
 By group of companies, we mean affiliated companies within the meaning of Art.
-4 (19) GDPR.
+4 No. 19 GDPR.

 4. Data collection on this website